Rape and Rule

 For examples of sexual harassment and women who defend their rights and personal integrity in medieval Islamic literature, see .#MeToo in Persian Poetry – Beyond Sharia

 © Zhinia Noorian and the Beyond Sharia ERC Project, 2023.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 101020403).
 Any unlicensed use of this blog without written permission from the author and the Beyond Sharia ERC Project is prohibited.
 Any use of this blog should give full credit to Zhinia Noorian and the Beyond Sharia ERC Project.

 Leave a Reply